- By Category

 7 takes on craft, 7 presentations, 7 minutes

-Join the contemporary craft community for seven fast-paced presentations by a series of young people who work in the arts, craft and trade fields.
-Reception to follow.
-Reserve tickets here.
+Join the contemporary craft community for seven fast-paced presentations by a series of young people who work in tarts, crafts and the trades.

 Thanks to all who helped make our previous MakeSpeak on 11/10/2016 possible.
-Follow the #MakeSpeak twitter conversation here, tweet your questions to @MakeSpeak, and see event photos on our Facebook page.
-Check out the speakers from the last event below:
+See event photos on our Facebook page.
+Check out the speakers below:

 - Jerry Arends, North Bennet Street School